PubNubDevelopers/Ninja-Multiplayer-Platformer/README.md

 ## <a name="blockscode"></a>blockscode.js

 This is the code that is needed in order to create the PubNub Block.
 We are using the <a href="https://www.pubnub.com/docs/blocks/tutorials/kv-store">KV store command</a> in Blocks to store JSON information about the level.
 If JSON information already exists in the Block, it publishes the current information to anyone who fires a message to the Block.
 If someone collects a coin in the game, a PubNub fire is sent to the Block, which then looks at the timetoken.
 If the message is newer than the KV Store update, publish a message out to all users telling them the updated level information.
+When you are creating your own block, make sure to set it to Before Publish or Fire and set the channel name to whatever channel you are listening to.
+In my case it's realtimephaserFire2.

 ```javascript
 export default (request) => {